Flameborn/ding.ga/README.md

 * The user is properly notified when the client is disconnected.
 * The media bot now automagically includes an html5 player for supported filetypes.
 This is quite generic, it is up to your browser to play them, if they can.
 * A magical 8-ball, type __/8 question_ to use it.
+* Virtual coins to toss, in case you are in front of a big decision.
+Type _/coin_ to toss.

 # Special Thanks